Stu1986c/progression-framework/frameworks/engineering/fullstack.md

 - Engineering progression isn’t an exact science and there will always be some ambiguity.
 - This isn’t a checklist – it’s possible to progress up a level without showing all the behaviours in that level.
 - There will be levels on top (eg ‘Inventor of Android’ or ‘Author of Go’), but we won’t add them until we need them.
-- You can find some more information in these links.
-If that doesn't answer most of your questions, please ask your manager.

 ### Give us your feedback!
 This is only the first version of our framework and we really want your feedback.